-- 1. Analyze the structural and mechanical differences between soft matter and hard matter - 2.
+- 1. Identify the salient features of soft matter and hard matter - 2.
 Exemplify the fundamental interactions and stability of colloids and gels - 3.
-Analyze the optical and electro-optical properties of liquid crystals used in display technologies - 4.
+Illustrate the structure and properties of liquid crystals - 4.
 Outline the aggregation and phase behavior of surfactants, polymers, copolymers and block copolymers - 5.
 Analyze the soft matter behavior of nucleic acids, proteins, polysaccharides and membranes